 During the first trimester of pregnancy, dehydration can lead to:

 Just like morning sickness leads to dehydration, in the same way dehydration causes nausea.
 You may not able to drink anything when you are nauseous.
 This leads to more dehydration followed by severe nausea.
 It becomes a vicious cycle.
-More often, the mother has to be admitted to the clinic for IV fluids
+More often, the mother has to be admitted to the clinic for IV fluids.

-- Reduced level of amniotic fluid: As during the initial months of pregnancy, the amniotic fluid formation is based on the fluid intake of the mother.
+As during the initial months of pregnancy, the amniotic fluid formation is based on the fluid intake of the mother.
 If the mother experiences dehydration during this time, sufficient amniotic fluid is not produced.
 As a result the baby will stick to the uterine wall rather than float in the amniotic fluid sac.
-This increases the chances of physical deformation of the limbs of the baby
+This increases the chances of physical deformation of the limbs of the baby.

 The effects of dehydration on the electrolytes may affect the placental formation.
-This, in turn, increases the chances of fetal neural tube defects
+This, in turn, increases the chances of fetal neural tube defects.

 Dehydration is one of the significant cause of uterine contraction.
 This is because dehydration results in the reduction of the blood volume.
 When the volume of the blood decreases, the level of oxy toxin, the hormone responsible for the uterine contraction, increases.
-This increases the chances of preterm delivery
+This increases the chances of preterm labor.

-- Increased muscle cramps: One of the uncomfortable side effects of pregnancy is muscle cramps.
-These become severe due to the rise in the body temperature caused by dehydration
+One of the uncomfortable side effects of pregnancy is muscle cramps.
+These become severe due to the rise in the body temperature caused by dehydration.

-- Fatigue: Already the pregnant women are susceptible to fatigue.
-Dehydration can make the pregnant woman to feel more fatigued
+Already the pregnant women are susceptible to fatigue.
+Dehydration can make the pregnant woman to feel more fatigued.

-- Increases the chances of UTI: Dehydration increases the chances of other pregnancy-related issues like urinary tract infection, which in turn triggers kidney infection and early labor
+Dehydration increases the chances of other pregnancy-related issues like urinary tract infection, which in turn triggers kidney infection and early labor.

 It is important to take necessary steps to prevent dehydration during pregnancy:

-- Drink lots of water: Drink plenty of water.
+Drink plenty of water.
 Remember to sip water throughout the day rather than drinking big quantities at close intervals.
-If you find drinking plain water hard, you can add a lemon to flavor the water and make it more refreshing
+If you find drinking plain water hard, you can add a lemon to flavor the water and make it more refreshing.

-- Drink juices and soups: Including fruit juices, vegetable juices, soy milk and soups in the diet increases the fluid intake and also satisfies the nutritional requirements during pregnancy
+Including fruit juices, vegetable juices, soy milk and soups in the diet increases the fluid intake and also satisfies the nutritional requirements during pregnancy.

-- Avoid caffeine: Avoid the intake of caffeine products and carbonated drinks, as it increases the frequency of urinating leading to dehydration
+Avoid the intake of caffeine products and carbonated drinks, as it increases the frequency of urinating leading to dehydration.

-Going out on warm humid days, performing strenuous exercises etc. results in excessive sweating and dehydration
+Going out on warm humid days, performing strenuous exercises etc. results in excessive sweating and dehydration.

 More often dehydration can be managed by rehydration.
 If you are a victim of dehydration, all the preventive measures mentioned above should be followed.
 Along with that you can also take care of the following things in order to handle dehydration during pregnancy in a better way: